edalzell/statamic-ical/README.md

 ## Installing
 1. Copy the folder contents to your Statamic `site\addons` directory
-2. Update your addons, i.e. `php please addons:refresh`
+2. Update your addons, i.e. `php please update:addons`
 2. There is no step 3

 ## Usage